-We discover some of our best beauty tips from overaseas.
+We discover some of our best beauty tips from overseas.
 Our sisters across the pond know their stuff, and our eyelashes are forever pert and curly because of them—and don’t even get us started on our skincare routine.
-Thus, we knew we had stumbled onto something special when we clicked into a little-known exfoliator on Amazon with more than 1000 positive reviews, claiming to be the “No. 1 exfoliator in Japan,” with one bottle sold every 12 seconds and—most importantly—an under-$30 price tag.
+Thus, we knew we had stumbled onto something special when we clicked into a little-known exfoliator on Amazon with more than 1000 positive reviews, claiming to be the “number one exfoliator in Japan,” with one bottle sold every 12 seconds and—most importantly—an under-$30 price tag.

-This exfoliator sounds a lot like the gommage peels from Korea, except for the whole turning-into-a-milky-white-color part.
+This exfoliator sounds a lot like the gommage peels from Korea, except for the milky transformation part.
 Users—men and women alike—rave about its magical abilities, claiming that it does everything from brightening skin to fighting acne.
-User Andrew Barker says it feels like he’s “massaging rice into my face,” leaving his skin “clear, vibrant, soft, and squeaky clean.”
+User Andrew Barker says it feels like he’s “massaging rice into my face,” leaving his skin “clear, vibrant, soft, and squeaky-clean.”
 Though most reviews are overwhelmingly positive, there are some doubters.
-User PebbleBeacher says that the little balls that slough off when you massage the gel in your face are not all dead skin cells, as some might believe; he claims it’s simply a mixture of the ingredients in the exfoliator.
+User PebbleBeacher says that the little balls that slough off when you massage the gel into your face are not all dead skin cells, as some might believe; he claims it’s simply a mixture of the ingredients in the exfoliator.

 What do you think—would you give this Japanese exfoliator a go?
 Have you ever tried a gommage peel?
 Sound off below!

 This article was published at an earlier date and has since been updated.